Inference in Auctions with Many Bidders Using Transaction Prices: Appendix

 The appendix is organized as follows.
+Section \ref{sec:appendi-reserve} extends our previous analysis for the optimal reserve price.
+Section \ref{sec:appendix-additional} reviews commonly used parametric distributions in the existing auction literature and presents simulation studies using these distributions.
 Section \ref{sec:appendix-fp} provides additional analysis of the first-price auctions.
 Section \ref{sec:appendix-proof} collects all of the proofs omitted from the main text.
 Section \ref{sec:appendix-aux} gives intermediate results.
 Section \ref{sec:appendix-computation} provides computational details omitted from the main text.
 Section \ref{sec:simulation-fp} presents additional Monte Carlo simulations, focusing on first-price auctions.
 Finally, Section \ref{sec:appendix-MC} provides auxiliary derivations related to the Monte Carlo simulations.